preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: signed-copy-save.png

-If a signed copy is available for a ducment, it's indicated by this icon:
+If a signed copy is available for a document, it's indicated by this icon:

 .. image:: signed-copy-icon.png